davidharman/alarm/README.md

 First install TermDown
 <i>pip install termdown</i>

-Then place the three scripts in this repo in to your bin folder
+Then place the alarm script from this repo in to your bin folder

 Now run Alarm

-alarm 10:00
+alarm 10:00 Meeting starwars

-You will now get a timer for the remaining minutes from now until 10:00 and at the end a beep will sound.
+You will now get a timer for the remaining minutes showing the word meeting in the starwars font from now until 10:00 and at the end a beep will sound.

 Please Note: Modify the timer script if you want to change the sound.